-Due to reconstruction of several bridges on the Towpath Trail, access to areas south of Peninsula via the trail is limited through early June of 2018.
+Due to reconstruction of several bridges on the Towpath Trail, access to areas south of Peninsula via the trail is limited through July of 2018.
 The trail is CLOSED between the Deep Lock Quarry Metro Park and Bolanz Road.

 You are able to ride the trail about 1¼ miles south from Peninsula.
 There is no access to Szalay's Farm nor Bolanz Road.
 There is no off-road detour around the affected area.